UpHealth Announces Third Quarter 2022 Financial Results

 Completed Previously Announced $67.5 million Convertible Debt Financing

 DELRAY BEACH, Fla., Dec.
-29, 2022 (GLOBE NEWSWIRE) -- UpHealth, Inc. (“UpHealth” or the “Company”) (NYSE: UPH), a global digital health company delivering technology platforms, infrastructure, and services to modernize care delivery and health management, today announced financial results for the third quarter ended September 30, 2022.
+29, 2022 (GLOBE NEWSWIRE) -- UpHealth, Inc. ("UpHealth" or the "Company") UPH, a global digital health company delivering technology platforms, infrastructure, and services to modernize care delivery and health management, today announced financial results for the third quarter ended September 30, 2022.

 UpHealth Chief Executive Officer Sam Meckey said, "Given macro-economic uncertainties along with the current state of our business, we are focused on fully integrating our business units; rationalizing poorly performing businesses; executing against our strategic plan; and enhancing our focus on free cash-flow generation via cash conservation and improved cost structures.
 We had strong results from our Virtual Care Infrastructure business and our Services business, and we continue to drive the transformation of our Integrated Care business."